logikum/md-doc-site/contents/1.0/documentation/usage.md

 #### Install Dependencies

-The project hase some kinds of dependencies and you can simply install it:
+The project has some kinds of dependencies and you can simply install it:

 ```
 npm install